Hemsby Road, Martham – Windmills

 Six valuable houses etc. Yarmouth Independent – 30th October 1892.

-Evidently William Tooley did not leave or perhaps could not sell the mill because the next advert shows he was still there in 1896 and he appeared in Kelly’s directory as the miller in the same year.
+However, William did not leave or perhaps did not sell the mill because the next advert shows he was still there in 1896 and he appeared in Kelly’s directory as the miller in the same year.
 He had, however, moved to Great Yarmouth by the time of the 1901 census.

 On Wednesday next.
 To Millers